NeonN3mesis/AutoGPT_WIZARD/README.md

 - Right-click and copy the file.

 #### 4. Access Ubuntu's Home Directory in File Explorer
-- In the Ubuntu terminal, type `explorer.exe .`
+- In the Ubuntu terminal, type `explorer.exe .` (The second . is very important)
 - This command opens Windows File Explorer in the Ubuntu home directory.

 #### 5. Prepare the Installation Script